chocolatey/choco-wiki/How-To-Install-Upgrade-Package-Without-Scripts.md

 * You upgraded Firefox manually to 2.0.0 (ignore for a second that real-world Firefox auto-upgrades, this is an example for pete's sake ;) )
 * Chocolatey.org only has up to 1.8.0.

-See [[Community Feed has a version older than your version|#community-feed-has-a-package-older-than-your-version]] - substitute `upgrade` for `install` if you must.
+See [Community Feed has a version older than your version](#community-feed-has-a-package-older-than-your-version) - substitute `upgrade` for `install` if you must.
 Follow the recommendation.

 **Additional Recommendation**: You may also want to bump it to 1.8.0 and then promptly [[pin|CommandsPin]]